Bharath2/iLQR/README.md

 ### Construting Dynamics
 - You can either define dynamics numerically or symbolically and pass it to the 'Dynamics Container' class.
-- Look at the containers.py file in source code for more insight into construting the dynamics and cost.
+- Look at [containers.py](./ilqr/containers.py) file in source code for more insight into construting the dynamics and cost.

 Let's consider a simple problem i.e. pushing a box to goal position from start (double integrator system).
 The dynamics are defined as
 ```